shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What happened?
+What happened the first time you typed `make`?
 (Answer on the google survey)

 2. Type the command again:
 ```
 $ make
 ```
-What happened this time?
+What happened the second time you typed `make`?
 Why?
 (Answer on the google survey)

+3. The next instruction uses the Linux `touch` command.
+What does the `touch` command do?
+Hint: you can type the command `man touch` in the terminal to look at the manual page for `touch`.
+(Answer on the google survey)

-3. Look at the dates on the files `hello` and hello.cpp:
+4. Look at the dates on the files `hello` and hello.cpp:
 ```
 $ ls -l
 ```